Sharp Favard length of random Cantor sets

 \subsection{The asymptotic limit}

-Throughout this section, we work with a fixed GW model.
+Throughout this section, we work with a fixed stochastically self-similar fractal model.
 The goal is to show that, under mild conditions, estimates on the expected decay of the Favard length of $S_n$ can be turned into almost-sure estimates.
 This is our main theorem in this direction: \begin{theorem}[almost-sure convergence] Almost surely,

 Furthermore, if

 then

 \end{theorem}